Duke Kimbrough McCall

-Duke Kimbrough McCall (September 1, 1914 – April 2, 2013) was an American Christian religious leader who served as Chief Executive Officer of the Southern Baptist Convention (SBC) Executive Committee, as president of two theological seminaries, as president of the Baptist World Alliance, and as a Baptist pastor.
+Duke Kimbrough McCall (September 1, 1914 – April 2, 2013) was an American Christian religious leader whowas Chief Executive Officer of the Southern Baptist Convention (SBC), president of two theological seminaries, president of the Baptist World Alliance, and a Baptist pastor.

 Childhood, college and marriage

 Born in Meridian, Mississippi, McCall grew up in Memphis, Tennessee, one of five children of John W. McCall, an attorney and judge, and Lizette Kimbrough McCall, a leader in Southern Baptist mission support.

 McCall attended Furman University, Greenville, South Carolina, from which he graduated summa cum laude as valedictorian in 1935.

 While attending Furman, McCall met Greenville resident Marguerite Mullinnix.
 The couple married shortly after McCall's graduation and raised four sons: Duke Jr. and Douglas McCall (twins), John Richard McCall, and Michael McCall.

 Following his first wife's death in 1983, McCall married Winona Gatton McCandless, the widow of Louisville telephone company executive Paul McCandless.